Labor and Employment

 As the number of unionized companies in America continues to shrink, labor unions are becoming more aggressive in their unionizing campaigns.
 Employers and industries that were once considered “safe” from unions are facing increasing pressure from unions determined to bring back the heyday of organized labor.

-Frost Brown Todd’s Labor and Employment Group helps our non-unionized clients stay union-free in three critical ways.
+Our team helps our non-unionized clients stay union-free in three critical ways.

-The Labor and Employment group offers comprehensive training and advice designed to ensure your company is an unattractive target for a union.
+We offer comprehensive training and advice designed to ensure your company is an unattractive target for a union.
 Our attorneys will work with you to develop policies and procedures that fit the realities of your business, while also dampening your employees’ drive to unionize.
 Further, our group will work with you to implement policies and practices that make it easier to fight a union campaign.
 Often, by being proactive, employers can avoid a union election petition entirely.

 Second, should a union file an election petition, our attorneys have a proven record of designing and implementing union-education campaigns that empower employees to vote “NO.” From top management to supervisors, we will train your first line of defense to blunt union propaganda.
 It is important to work with our clients to pinpoint critical issues, prepare targeted campaign materials, and deliver a consistent message to your employees.
 This includes training your management personnel in the proper use of campaign materials so they are effective and act with confidence as the company’s representatives and avoid the hidden pitfalls built into the nation’s labor laws.